SoftMatcha 2: A Fast and Soft Pattern Matcher for Trillion-Scale Corpora

-Below, we show two different interesting discovered examples of contamination. \textbf{Example 1}: In the MMLU benchmark, one question asks ``The difference between dc and ac in electric circuits is that in dc, charges flow''.
-In the corpus, we found the text ``The difference between DC and AC electric circuits is that in DC, charges flow in one direction.'' appears in the corpus, where ``in'' is simply deleted.
-This is an example of semantic contamination that may affect the fairness of evaluation. \textbf{Example 2}: In the MATH benchmark, one question reads ``The sum of two numbers is 25 and their difference is 11.
+Below, we show two interesting examples of contamination that we discovered. \textbf{Example 1}: In the MMLU benchmark, one question asks ``The difference between dc and ac in electric circuits is that in dc, charges flow''.
+In the corpus, we found that the text ``The difference between DC and AC electric circuits is that in DC, charges flow in one direction.'' where ``in'' is simply deleted from the question text.
+This is an example of semantic contamination that can affect the fairness of the evaluation. \textbf{Example 2}: In the MATH benchmark, one question reads ``The sum of two numbers is 25 and their difference is 11.
 What is the larger of the two numbers?''.
 In the corpus, we found the text ``The sum of two numbers is \textbf{139} while their difference is \textbf{19}.
-What is the larger of two numbers?'' exists in the corpus; one is obtained by numerical substitution from the other.
+What is the larger of two numbers?'' in the corpus; one is obtained by numerical substitution from the other.
 Furthermore, the solution to this problem immediately follows this text in the pre-trained corpus.
 This is an example of template leakage.